alexandregressier/notes/kotlin-bnr/kotlin-bnr.md

 REMEMBER: that you spend more time reading than writing code

-_String interpolation/templating_ enables you to inject values into a single string

 IMPORTANT: `else if` is just an `else` with another `if/else` as a block -> `if`s can also be nested (but envisage to use `&&` or `||`) -> An `if/else` is considered as a single instruction and there for can be enclosed w/o `{}` in another `if/else`